-The "psycho-social short stature hypothesis" (Blizzard, 1990; Johnson, 2000a, 2000b) states that children exposed to social-emotional neglect display growth deficiencies called "psychosocial dwarfism" (Skuse et al., 1996).
+The "psychosocial short stature hypothesis" (Blizzard, 1990; Johnson, 2000a, 2000b) states that children exposed to social-emotional neglect display growth deficiencies called "psychosocial dwarfism" (Skuse et al., 1996).
 Evidence for the causal role of social-emotional neglect in this condition is mostly circumstantial.
-Children living in orphanages are substantially delayed in physical growth (St. Petersburg-USA Orphanage Research Team, 2005), and children adopted into British and Canadian homes in the 1990s from globally deficient Romanian orphanages were comparably small in stature at adoption (e.g., Benoit, Joycelyn, Moddemann, & Embree, 1996; Rutter & the English and Romanian Adoptees Study Team, 1998).
+Children living in orphanages are substantially delayed in physical growth (St. Petersburg-USA Orphanage Research Team, 2005), and children adopted into British and Canadian homes in the 1990s from globally deficient Romanian orphanages were comparably small in stature at adoption (e.g., Benoit et al., 1996; Rutter & the English and Romanian Adoptees Study Team, 1998).

-Children also continue to lose ground while in the socially-emotionally deficient orphanage environment (Alpers, Johnson, Hostetter, Iverson, & Miller, 1997; Ames, 1997; Johnson et al., 1992; Rutter & the English and Romanian Adoptees Study Team, 1998; van IJzendoorn et al., 2007), and such growth retardation is not likely due to undernutrition.
+Children also continue to lose ground while in the socially emotionally deficient orphanage environment (Alpers et al., 1997; Ames et al., 1997; Johnson et al., 1992; Rutter & the English and Romanian Adoptees Study Team, 1998; van Ijzendoorn, Bakersmans-Kranenburg, & Juffer, 2007), and such growth retardation is not likely due to undernutrition.
 While nutrition may be deficient in some orphanages, institutionalized children are widely known to be hyperphagic (Johnson, 2000a, 2000b; Skuse et al., 1996), and they tend to be higher in weight/height ratio than one would expect (Johnson, 2000a, 2000b).
 An analysis of the food provided in the current orphanages, in particular, revealed no major deficiencies (Kossover, 2004).

-Finally, a small experimental intervention study in which orphanage infants within the first two weeks of life were given 15 min. of auditory (female voice), tactile (massage), and visual (eye-to-eye contact) stimulation in a scheduled and non-contingent fashion twice a day, five days per week for 4 weeks were longer, heavier, and had larger head circumferences than control infants immediately as well as 6 mos. after the intervention (Kim et al., 2003).
+Finally, a small experimental intervention study in which orphanage infants within the first 2 weeks of life were given 15 min of auditory (female voice), tactile (massage), and visual (eye-to-eye contact) stimulation in a scheduled and noncontingent fashion twice a day, 5 days/week for 4 weeks were longer, heavier, and had larger head circumferences than control infants immediately as well as 6 months after the intervention (Kim et al., 2003).

-Once children were adopted into British and Canadian homes, children's growth increased to essentially typical levels (Carlson & Earls, 1997; Chugani et al., 2001; Johnson et al., 1992; Rutter & the English and Romanian Adoptees Study Team, 1998), and adopted children show a reversal of their growth hormone deficiency (Alanese et al., 1994; Skuse et al., 1996).
+Once children were adopted into British and Canadian homes, children's growth increased to essentially typical levels (Carlson & Earls, 1997; Chugani et al., 2001; Johnson et al., 1992; Rutter & the English and

+Romanian Adoptees Study Team, 1998), and adopted children show a reversal of their growth hormone deficiency (Alanese et al., 1994; Skuse et al., 1996).
 Institutionalized children also increase in height and weight when moved to foster care (Nelson, 2006).